 Mirniny people live in many communities now, including Kalgoorlie, Esperance and Norseman in WA, Port Lincoln, Ceduna, Yalata, Port Pirie, Koonibba, several farms and communities and Adelaide.

-A linguist at the Goldfields Aboriginal Language Centre (GALC), Jackie Coffin, is conducting research on the Mirniny language in 2020, leading to the production of a dictionary.
-GALC has collected all available historical records of the language and Jackie has analysed the material and produced an initial report.
-The report is a publicly available document and available here.
+A linguist at the Goldfields Aboriginal Language Centre (GALCAC), Jackie Coffin, is conducting research on the Mirniny language in 2021, leading to the production of a dictionary.
+GALCAC has collected all available historical records of the language and Jackie has analysed the material and produced an initial report.
+The report is a publicly available document and is downloadable here.

 In the second stage of this work, Jackie is liaising with Mirniny people in WA to record words, phrases and sentences.
-This material, along with the historical material and several tapes of Mirniny speakers, will enable the production of a phonology document.
-This will be completed by June 2020 and placed here for public access.
+This material, along with the historical material and several tapes of Mirniny speakers, has enabled the production of a phonology document, with audios.

 The words from historical sources and the words, phrases and sentences contributed by speakers are collated into a database for the production of a dictionary.
-People who speak Mirniny language, even if only a word or two, are encourage to contact Jackie at GALC to ensure the words are recorded in the database.
-Phone on (08)9021 3788 or email firstname.lastname@example.org, or come into the GALC office in Kalgoorlie.
+People who speak Mirniny language, even if only a word or two, are encourage to contact Jackie at GALCAC to ensure the words are recorded in the database.
+Phone on (08)9021 3788 or email email@example.com, or come into the GALCAC office in Kalgoorlie-Boulder, WA.

 Mirniny Language Resources